fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 - `Admin` of an instance, typically a superuser with some potentially destructive privileges, like halting SC actions, or even terminating it.
 - Finally a `Custom` role is meant as an open-ended means to create your own roles, with their own semantics that make sense in the context of whatever dapp you are creating.

-There's really not much more to it.
+There's really not much more to it, but it already gives you a flexible and convenient way of managing access.

 # <a name="summary"/> Summary